Mickey Niblock: Coaching and managerial career

-Province

-Individual

-Note: The above lists may be incomplete.
-Please add any other honours you know of.

 Soccer

 Niblock was also a talented soccer player, and teams he had trials for include Cork Hibernians.
 After emigrating to New York in 1971, he was signed by the New York Cosmos in June 1973 and played in the North American Soccer League (NASL) 1973 season.
 Wearing the number 7 shirt, he contributed one assist for the Cosmos in seven appearances.